CharanBR/screenrc/README.md

 3. F3 key will go to previous window
 4. F4 key will go to next window.
 5. hardstatus is set to show window titles at the bottom.
+6. Escape key changed to C-j for users using emac style command prompt/emacs.